 The difference is, not many of us are in a life changing situation when faced with that killer question.
 But choosing which university to study at?
 That can be a transformative decision for many people.
 So here is our guide to those open day questions you may be too afraid to ask.

-It’s not too late to book onto our Open Days on 5 and 6 October.
+It’s not too late to book onto our Open Day on 22 June.